netgen/ezplatform-site-api/docs/reference/configuration.rst

                 override_url_alias_view_action: true

 Here ``frontend_group`` is the siteaccess group (or a siteaccess) for which you want to activate the Site API.
-This switch is useful if you have a siteaccess that can't use the it, for example a custom admin or intranet interface.
+This switch is useful if you have a siteaccess that can't use it, for example a custom admin or intranet interface.

 .. note::